-- (d) Preapproval of contributions by the department must be based solely on the availability of tax credits subject to the aggregate total limit established in subsection (5)(a). - (e) To claim the tax credit under this section, a taxpayer shall attach a form that is approved by the department to the taxpayer's tax return confirming that a donation was made.
+(d) Preapproval of contributions by the department must be based solely on the availability of tax credits subject to the aggregate total limit established in subsection (5)(a).

+- (e) To claim the tax credit under this section, a taxpayer shall attach a form that is approved by the department to the taxpayer's tax return confirming that a donation was made.
 The form must be signed by the educational improvement organization and include the taxpayer's name, address, tax identification number, the amount of the contribution, the date of the contribution, and the amount of the credit. - (6) A credit is not allowed under this section with respect to any amount deducted by the taxpayer for state tax purposes as a charitable contribution to a charitable organization qualified under section 501(c)(3) of the Internal Revenue Code, 26 U.S.C.
 501(c)(3).
 This section does not prevent a taxpayer from: - (a) claiming a credit under this section instead of a deduction; or - (b) claiming an exclusion, deduction, or credit for a charitable contribution that exceeds the amount for which the credit is allowed under this section.

+NEW SECTION.
 Section 10.
 Qualified education tax credit for contributions to student scholarship organizations.

-- (1) A taxpayer is allowed a credit against the tax imposed by chapter 30 or 31 for donations made to a student scholarship organization in a preapproved amount as provided in this section.
+(1) A taxpayer or corporation is allowed a credit against the tax imposed by chapter 30 or 31 for donations made to a student scholarship organization in a preapproved amount as provided in this section.
 The donor may not direct or designate contributions to a parent, legal guardian, or specific qualified education provider.
-The amount of the credit allowed is: - (a) for an individual, equal to 40% of the donation; and - (b) for a corporation, equal to 20% of the donation. - (2) If the credit allowed under this section is claimed by a small business corporation, as defined in
+The amount of the credit allowed is equal to 50% of the donation.